Hip Replacement Paramus New Jersey

 The hip is a "ball-and-socket" joint where the "ball" at the top of the thigh bone (femur) fits into the "socket" in the pelvis (acetabulum).
 A layer of smooth cartilage covers the bone ends in a healthy hip joint, allowing you to walk and move your leg easily.
 When the bone and/or cartilage of the hip becomes diseased or damaged, the joint can stiffen and be very painful.
-That's when a hip replacement in Paramus, NJ is recommended.
+That's when a hip replacement in Paramus, Hackensack, Paterson, Clifton, and Passaic, NJ is recommended.

 Most damaged hips are the result of osteoarthritis or "wear-and-tear" arthritis, a degenerative type of arthritis that causes the cartilage to wear away over time, so the bone ends rub together.
 Other common causes of hip degeneration include rheumatoid arthritis, trauma, osteonecrosis (bone decay), prior surgeries, and tumors.

 Joint replacement surgery removes the damaged, painful parts of the hip and replaces them with a prosthesis made of metal and plastic.
 The artificial joint can relieve pain and improve mobility when your natural hip can no longer do its job.
-An artificial ball and metal stem replaces the worn head of the thigh bone, and a metal cup, and artificial liner replaces the worn socket of the pelvis.
+An artificial ball and metal stem replace the worn head of the thigh bone, and a metal cup and artificial liner replace the worn socket of the pelvis.
 The prosthesis allows the hip joint to move smoothly so that patients can enjoy a greater range of pain-free movement.